We had 288 respondents to our poll about whether or not you are voting for an incumbent in this election.

 All four councillors from Wards 5 and 6 are also seeking re-election.

 So far, half of the current city councillors have announced that they hope to keep their seats.
 As of this writing, four current councillors haven’t yet declared their intentions.
+[Update - we now know that 7 councillors of 12 are again running for their seats.]

 Let’s make this article more interesting, shall we?
 Let’s make it about… you.